g2entgroup/creative-subgraph/README.md

 ###### Deploying the PoolTogether Contracts Locally

-Make sure you've already deployed the PoolTogether contracts.
-If you haven't done so, check out the [contracts repo](https://github.com/pooltogether/pooltogether-contracts-v3).
+Make sure you've already deployed the CREATIVE contracts.
+If you haven't done so, check out the [contracts repo](https://github.com/g2entgroup/creative-contracts).

 1. Change the `localhost` target url to 0.0.0.0:8545 in `builder.network.js`